jangroth/aws-certification-notes/devops-engineer-professional.md

 * Buckets *must* be in different regions
   * Can replicate cross-account
 * *Must* have versioning enabled
-* Only new / changed objects will be replicated
+* Only new/changed objects will be replicated

 <a name="4_33_5"></a>
 ### [↖](#4_33)[↑](#4_33_4)[↓](#4_33_6) Storage classes